An appeal is the process by which a person can challenge the decision made by a judge.

 Within 28 days of the orders appealed being made

-The appellant files the Notice of Appeal at the correct region of the national appeal registry (attaching a copy of the orders being appealed) and pays the filing fee or applies for a fee exemption.
+The appellant files the Notice of Appeal on the Commonwealth Courts Portal (attaching a copy of the orders being appealed) and pays the filing fee or applies for a fee exemption.

 ↓

-After an appeal from the decision of a Judge of the Federal Circuit and Family Court of Australia (Division 2) is filed
+After an appeal from the decision of a Judge of the Federal Circuit and Family Court of Australia (Division 2) or a Family Law Magistrate of the Magistrate's Court of Western Australia is filed

 The appeal is to be heard by a single judge unless the Chief Justice determines the appeal will be heard by a Full Court.
 (The parties will be notified if the appeal will be heard by a Full Court)